 Health Policy Recommendations for the Biden Administration and 117th U.S. Congress

-From deploying a national vaccination campaign to managing treatment, hospital capacity, and federal resources, the pandemic will undoubtedly be the priority of the Biden Administration.
+From deploying a national vaccination campaign to managing treatment, hospital capacity, and federal resources, the pandemic is undoubtedly the top priority of the Biden Administration.
 But there are many other pressing policy issues for the new Administration and Congress to tackle in the months and years ahead.

 Joint Recommendations of USC-Brookings Schaeffer Initiative for Health Policy and AEI Scholars to Reduce Healthcare Costs

-In early 2019, the Senate Committee on Health, Education, Labor, and Pensions requested recommendations from health policy experts at the American Enterprise Institute (AEI) and the Brookings Institution regarding policies that could reduce health care costs.
-In this letter, a group of experts from both institutions, including multiple USC-Brookings Schaeffer Initiative scholars, provide a series of recommendations that include improving incentives in private insurance and Medicare, removing regulatory barriers to provider market competition, and promoting competition in the pharmaceutical market.
+In early 2019, the Senate Committee on Health, Education, Labor, and Pensions requested recommendations from health policy experts at the American Enterprise Institute (AEI) and the Brookings Institution regarding policies that could reduce healthcare costs.
+In this letter, experts from both institutions provide a series of recommendations, including improving incentives in private insurance and Medicare, removing regulatory barriers to provider market competition, and promoting competition in the pharmaceutical market.
 Many of these recommendations were incorporated into a bill reported by the Committee, although only the surprise billing recommendations were included in the No Surprises Act that was enacted at the end of December 2020.
-Read the comment letter here.
+Read the comment letter.

 A Proposal to Enhance Competition and Reform Bidding in Medicare Advantage